Outline of trial procedure

 As the Crown has the right of an appeal against an acquittal by direction, full reasons should be given at the time of the acquittal or immediately thereafter.

 In Director of Public Prosecutions Reference No 1 of 2017 (2019) 267 CLR 350, the High Court held that a “Prasad direction” (so named from R v Prasad (1979) 23 SASR 161) should never be given.
-The direction, which it was intended would be sparingly given, was that a jury could acquit at any time without hearing any more evidence or the addresses.
+The direction, which was intended to be sparingly given, was that a jury could acquit at any time without hearing any more evidence or the addresses.
 A Prasad direction should not be given in any case.

 Defence case